Climate of Florida: Summer

 Typical summer afternoon shower from the Everglades travelling eastward over Downtown Miami.

 During the summer, average high temperatures range from near 95 °F in northern Florida to near 90 °F in the Keys.
 Maximum temperatures during the summer average in the higher 90s Fahrenheit statewide.
-Heat indexes can easily reach 103°F–110°F. Relief from the heat during the summer comes in the form of afternoon and evening thunderstorm activity, late morning and afternoon sea breezes off the relatively cooler ocean, and during the passage of a tropical cyclone.
+Heat indexes can easily reach 103–110 F. Relief from the heat during the summer comes in the form of afternoon and evening thunderstorm activity, late morning and afternoon sea breezes off the relatively cooler ocean, and during the passage of a tropical cyclone.
 The record high temperature for the state is 109 °F at Monticello in 1931.

 Fog

-Like the remainder of the Southeastern United States, Florida has a winter maximum in dense fog conditions.
-Unlike the remainder of the region, the maximum in Florida contains roughly half of the annual occurrences per year, on average.
+Like the rest of the Southeastern United States, Florida has a winter maximum in dense fog.
+Unlike the rest of the region, the maximum in Florida accounts for roughly half of the annual occurrences.
 Its summer minimum is less than the remainder of the Southeast.
-The annual number of heavy fog days (with visibility of .25 miles or less) has ranged from 50 in Tallahassee, to 1 in Key West, the least foggy region in the state.
-The two types of fog that are most common in Florida are advection and radiational.
+The annual number of heavy fog days (with visibility of .25 miles or less) has ranged from 50 in Tallahassee to 1 in Key West, the least foggy region in the state.
+The two most common types of fog in Florida are advection and radiational.
 Fog can be hazardous to early morning commuters.
 On January 9, 2008, when fog on Interstate 4 combined with smoke from a nearby fire, visibility was reduced to nearly zero.
 As a result, five individuals died in a 70-car pileup.